 Columbia College Chicago’s Book Charge program is coordinated by the Campus Card Office and Student Financial Services.
-The Book Charge program is convenient and may be used to purchase books and supplies at the Columbia College Chicago Bookstore, located at 624 S. Michigan Avenue.The Summer Book Charge Program begins Monday, May 16, 2016 and ends Friday, June 3, 2016.
+The Book Charge program is convenient and may be used to purchase books and supplies at the Columbia College Chicago Bookstore, located at 624 S. Michigan Avenue.The Fall Book Charge Program begins Friday, August 26, 2016 and ends Friday, September 16, 2016.

 Requirements to qualify for a Book Charge

 Please note, only students seeking a degree or certificate at Columbia College Chicago are eligible to participate in the Book Charge program.
 Additionally, a Book Charge can only be approved if a student is registered for the term in which the Book Charge is requested.CASH PAYER –